GDPR in DACH: How to Sell in the German-speaking Market

 Understand the implications of both the GDPR and UWG, and learn how they affect a customer’s or prospect’s data and how you reach out to them.
 Get to know the DACH region's culture to boost your sales success.
 Equipping your teams with a deeper understanding of who they’re doing business with will ensure you reach your goals faster.

-If you’ve done the prep work and have a clear vision of where you want to go, compliance with the GDPR and UWG shouldn’t be a barrier to success.
-Instead, think of compliance as a way to build trust, position yourself as an authority in your space, and sustain profitable customer relationships.
+If you’ve done the prep work and have a clear vision of where you want to go, compliance with the GDPR and the respective PECD laws shouldn’t hinder success.
+Instead, think of compliance as helping you build trust, position yourself as an authority in your space, and help you sustain profitable customer relationships.

 Europe isn't the only market with data regulations.
 Learn more about similar state laws in the US, especially the California Consumer Privacy Act (CCPA), before venturing into the US market.